 More years passed.
-I left New Zealand, my home country, and was living in England.
+I left New Zealand, my home country, and began living in England.
 On a trip to Ireland, desperate to find a meaningful relationship with God, I attended a nearby Catholic church, determined that on this day I would find in my church the connection with God that I had been missing.

-But as I left the church that morning I told God I was never going to church again “until you show me the truth!”
+But as I left the church that morning I told God I was never going to church again “until You show me the truth!”

 When I returned to London, I found a package waiting for me.
 I had asked my brother if he had any idea where I might be able to find the book that he had given me years before.
-I had looked in several bookstores but hadn’t been able to locate it.
-And here in the mail was copy No. 3 of the book that would change my life, The Great Controversy.
+I had looked in several bookstores, but hadn’t been able to locate it.
+And here in the mail was copy number 3 of the book that would change my life, The Great Controversy.
 God clearly knew that this was the right moment for me.

-This time I started reading in the middle of the book, and when I got to the end I went back to the beginning and read what I had missed.
-I encountered the power of God’s word in a book that not only explained the deep prophecies of the Bible but also connected me with Jesus.
-I learned there is real power in the promises of God’s word, and I learned that while I could never be “good enough” for heaven, I could trust in the goodness of a great Savior who had died for me so I could spend eternity with Him.
+This time I started reading in the middle of the book, and when I got to the end I went back to the beginning and read what I missed.
+I encountered the power of God’s Word in a book that not only explained the deep prophecies of the Bible but also connected me with Jesus.
+I learned there is real power in the promises of God’s Word, and I learned that while I could never be “good enough” for heaven, I could trust in the goodness of a great Savior who had died for me so that I could spend eternity with Him.